metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Tampa Bay has been bailed out a few times by incredible catches or lucky penalties.

 **TB Pass Rush**
-Hits: 0
+Hits: 4
-Hurries: 0
+Hurries: 6
 Holding: 0
+Bats: 2
-Attempts: 0
+Attempts: 32

 ***